Competition law: Practice

-Collusion and cartels

 Dominance and monopoly

-When firms hold large market shares, consumers risk paying higher prices and getting lower quality products than compared to competitive markets.
+When firms hold large market shares, consumers risk paying higher prices on goods and services and getting lower quality products when compared to competitive markets.
 However, the existence of a very high market share does not always mean consumers are paying excessive prices since the threat of new entrants to the market can restrain a high-market-share firm's price increases.
 Competition law does not make merely having a monopoly illegal, but rather abusing the power that a monopoly may confer, for instance through exclusionary practices.
+Market dominance is linked with decreased innovation and increased political connection.

-First, it is necessary to determine whether a firm is dominant, or whether it behaves "to an appreciable extent independently of its competitors, customers and ultimately of its consumer".
+One of the deciding factors on determining an abusive monopoly is if the firm behaves "to an appreciable extent independently of its competitors, customers and ultimately of its consumer".
 Under EU law, very large market shares raise a presumption that a firm is dominant, which may be rebuttable.
 If a firm has a dominant position, then there is "a special responsibility not to allow its conduct to impair competition on the common market".
 Similarly as with collusive conduct, market shares are determined with reference to the particular market in which the firm and product in question is sold.
-Then although the lists are seldom closed, certain categories of abusive conduct are usually prohibited under the country's legislation.
+Although the lists are seldom closed, certain categories of abusive conduct are usually prohibited under the country's legislation.
 For instance, limiting production at a shipping port by refusing to raise expenditure and update technology could be abusive.
-Tying one product into the sale of another can be considered abuse too, being restrictive of consumer choice and depriving competitors of outlets.
+Another example of abuse is the act of tying one product into the sale of another, causing a restriction of consumer choice and depriving competitors of outlets.
 This was the alleged case in Microsoft v.
-Commission leading to an eventual fine of million for including its Windows Media Player with the Microsoft Windows platform.
-A refusal to supply a facility which is essential for all businesses attempting to compete to use can constitute an abuse.
+Commission which led to an eventual fine of €497 million for including its Windows Media Player with the Microsoft Windows platform.
+Abuses can also be constituted as a refusal to supply, when the facility is essential to all competing businesses.
 One example was in a case involving a medical company named Commercial Solvents.
-When it set up its own rival in the tuberculosis drugs market, Commercial Solvents were forced to continue supplying a company named Zoja with the raw materials for the drug.
+When it set up its own rival in the tuberculosis drugs market, Commercial Solvents was forced to continue supplying a company named Zoja with the raw materials for the drug.
 Zoja was the only market competitor, so without the court forcing supply, all competition would have been eliminated.